kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 ## Proposal

 Performance, Health Check, Observability and Rotation:
-- Support key hierarchy in KMS plugin that generates local KEK
+- Support re-using DEK when the KEK key ID is stable
 - Expand `EncryptionConfiguration` to support a new KMSv2 configuration
 - Add v2alpha1 `KeyManagementService` proto service contract in Kubernetes to include
     - `key_id` and additional metadata in `annotations` to support key rotation
     - `key_id`: the KMS Key ID, stable identifier, changed to trigger key rotation and storage migration
-    - `annotations`: structured data, can contain the encrypted local KEK, can be used for debugging, recovery, opaque to API server, stored unencrypted, etc. Validation similar to how K8s labels are validated today.
+    - `annotations`: structured data, can be used for debugging, recovery, opaque to API server, stored unencrypted, etc. Validation similar to how K8s labels are validated today.
 Labels have good size limits and restrictions today.
     - A status request and response periodically (order of minutes) returns `version`, `healthz`, and `key_id`
     - The `key_id` in status can be used on decrypt operations to compare and validate the key ID stored in the DEK cache and the latest `EncryptResponse` `key_id` to detect if an object is stale in terms of storage migration
     - Generate a new UID for each envelope operation in kube-apiserver